saibotsivad/drover/docs/planning/container-log-retention.md

 After this work is implemented, an operator can:

 1. Inspect the full stdout/stderr history of any non-destroyed micro-container — including ones that were stopped hours or days earlier — by reading the on-disk capture directory directly.
 The sample `docker-compose.yml` ships with this enabled.
-2. Stream a live tail of a `initializing` or `running` container's stdout/stderr over the WebSocket endpoint planned in `websocket-streaming-plan.md`, regardless of whether disk retention is enabled.
-3. Drop a Promtail / Vector / Fluent Bit / Loki agent on the log directory and have it ingest Drover micro-container logs without writing any Drover-specific code.
+2. Drop a Promtail / Vector / Fluent Bit / Loki agent on the log directory and have it ingest Drover micro-container logs without writing any Drover-specific code.
-4. Lose the captured logs if and only if the container is destroyed (`DELETE /containers/{id}`).
+3. Lose the captured logs if and only if the container is destroyed (`DELETE /containers/{id}`).
 Stopping a container preserves its logs indefinitely; destroying it removes them along with the rest of the container's state.
-5. Opt out of Drover-managed retention entirely by unsetting `DROVER_LOG_DIR`, in which case Drover does no disk writing and historical log queries fall through to whatever Docker's configured log driver provides.
+5. Opt out of Drover-managed retention entirely by not setting `DROVER_LOG_DIR`, in which case Drover does no disk writing and historical log queries fall through to whatever Docker's configured log driver provides.

-REST historical-query access to retained logs (e.g. `GET /containers/{id}/logs?since=...&until=...`) is intentionally **out of scope for this plan**; it is deferred to a follow-up pagination plan that will add a consistent `since`/`until`/`limit`/`offset` contract across every list endpoint at once.
-See the Follow-Up Work section.

 The orchestrator's own logs and the per-command output (`command_messages` in SQLite) are out of scope — both already work and have their own retention semantics.